GustavJaner/cheat-sheets/docs/git.md

 ## STASH
+Save the current state of your working directory on the Stash Stack, that can at a later point be reapplied
 ```
 $ git stash           # Save changes (both staged and unstaged) of current branch and Push to the Stash Stack